28thsly/laravel-customs/README.md

 > Note: LC_APP_NAMESPACE is a reserved key name and MUST NOT be overwritten.

-**Automatic Resolving**<br/>
+## Auto Resolve
 If you call a class that you didn't import in the ```cusfiguration.php```.
 LaravelCustoms will automatically scan through the ```app\``` directory to find the class and import it on the fly.
-An exception would be thrown if the class doesn't exists.
+An Exception would be thrown if the class doesn't exists.

-> This is not a recommended approach especially on large projects.
+> This approach is not recommended especially on large projects.

 ## Credits
 Sadiq Lukman, Artinict. <br/>